AnirudhPS95/Visualization_Indian_startups_PowerBI/README.md

 # Visualization_Project_PowerBI
-Visually gaining insights from the funding done in the Indian Startups from year 2015-2020 The visulization is only for the disclosed investments
+Currently the the PowerBI file has two dashboards.
+One each for Sales and Profit.
+It is an interactive dashboard for the years 2021 and 2021